DefGuard/docs/admin-and-features/yubikey-provisioning.md

 #### Failed to register worker

-This error is most commonly caused by your provisioner having problems making a connection to the defguard GRPC endpoint.
+This error is most commonly caused by your provisioner having problems making a connection to the Defguard GRPC endpoint.
 Make sure to:

 * Include `http://` in your GRPC URL.
 * Run docker on the host network with the `--privileged` option.
 If you are using a docker container.
-* The host that runs the provisioner can connect to the defguard GRPC endpoint.
+* The host that runs the provisioner can connect to the Defguard GRPC endpoint.